puttlerk/Pic16B-Final-Project/README.md

 - Week of 05/19 to 05/25: Train models and start the process of hyperparameter optimization as well as refining the overall architecture of the network
 - Week of 05/26 to 06/01: Create visuals to more effectively interpret the results of the model and where there is room for improvement
 - Week of 06/02 to 06/08: Prepare for the presentation/Present

+# Real-Time ASL Hand Sign Classification Using Convolutional Neural Networks (Project Summary)
+## Project Introduction
+Our project aimed to develop a model that can accurately translate American Sign Language (ASL) hand signs into their corresponding meanings.
+We used a dataset of 87,000 images to train this model and implement it into a real-time classification framework using a webcam.
+This project holds potential for enhancing online video call accessibility for deaf individuals.
+## Data Processing
+We used a Kaggle dataset containing 87,000 images of ASL hand signs for the English alphabet, space, delete, and no sign (https://www.kaggle.com/datasets/grassknoted/asl-alphabet).
+The images had almost identical backgrounds, lighting, and camera distance, which is suboptimal for real-time input that could differ in many ways.
+To process the data, we resized the images to 32x32x3 for LeNet5 and 227x227x3 for AlexNet.
+We applied data augmentation techniques, including random rotations and color adjustments, to introduce variety and enhance model robustness.
+Additionally, we normalized the pixel values to accelerate gradient descent convergence.
+## Designing Webcam Input Program
+Using OpenCV we created a script to capture real-time video input.
+A 200x200 pixel section of each frame was extracted and fed into the classification pipeline.
+This required the user to sign in a specific location on the frame for accurate classification.
+Model Architectures and Performance
+## LeNet5 Model:
+Architecture: Two convolutional layers followed by max pooling, then three fully connected layers (60,000 weights)
+Performance: Achieved 85-90% accuracy but struggled with signs differing by subtle finger placements due to significant compression from 200x200 to 32x32 pixels.
+Conclusion: Computational simplicity led to fast training but inadequate accuracy for nuanced sign distinctions.
+## AlexNet Model:
+Architecture: Five convolutional layers with max pooling and dropout layers, followed by fully connected layers (60 million weights)
+Performance: Achieved nearly 97% accuracy on training and validation data.
+Showed significant improvement in distinguishing similar signs compared to LeNet5.
+Conclusion: Though training was slower, AlexNet provided better generalization and accuracy for real-time sign classification.
+## Model Limitations
+Our model performs well in controlled conditions but struggles with varying background colors, requiring users to sign within a predefined box.
+To address this, future work could include:
+Image Matting: To separate hand signs from backgrounds.
+Advanced Models: Using Mask R-CNN for object segmentation.
+Transfer Learning: From models trained on diverse datasets.
+Hand Position Detection: Using datasets like EgoHands and HGR1 to identify hand locations dynamically.
+## Conclusion
+Our project successfully developed a real-time ASL hand sign classification system with promising accuracy using AlexNet.
+While effective, the model's dependency on uniform backgrounds and fixed hand positions proves to be quite limiting.
+You can view the test run of our program here: https://youtu.be/AkgTBekx00Y.